-The government has extended the amount of free early education and childcare a week, from 15 hours to 30 hours a week, for children of working families who meet an eligibility criteria.
-This means that eligible families will be able to access up to a total of 1,140 hours of free early education and childcare, over a minimum of 38 weeks a year.
+The government has extended the amount of early education and childcare support from 15 hours to 30 hours a week, for children of working families who meet an eligibility criteria.
+This means that eligible families will be able to access up to a total of 1,140 hours of early education and childcare support, over a minimum of 38 weeks a year.
 This is known as the extended entitlement.

-Question and answers: Early Education Funding and 30 hours childcare
+Question and answers: Early Education and Childcare Support for eligible working families

 Am I eligible to receive the extended entitlement?